Redesigning WealthyPlanet's Website

 Results and Takeaways

-Increased user sign-ups by 270% in the first month post-launch.
+Increased user sign-ups in the first month post-launch.

-Users spending 20% more time on the website.
+Users time spent time on the website.